ziiqii/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the _displayed person list_.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.